rickstaa/stable-gym/stable_gym/envs/mujoco/swimmer_cost/README.md

 </div>
 </br>

 An actuated two-jointed swimmer.
-This environment corresponds to the [Swimmer-v2](https://gym.openai.com/envs/Swimmer-v2/) environment included in the OpenAI gym package.
+This environment corresponds to the [Swimmer-v4](https://gymnasium.farama.org/environments/mujoco/swimmer) environment included in the [gymnasium package](https://gymnasium.farama.org/).
 It is different in the fact that:

 *   The objective was changed to a speed-tracking task.
 To do this, the reward is replaced with a cost.
 This cost is the squared difference between the swimmer's forward speed and a reference value (error).